shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
         in cars.
-Indeed Tesla for instance added a Web browser in their cars and this is a real trend.
+Indeed Tesla for instance added a Web browser in their cars and this is a real trend in the industry.
     </aside>
 </section>